-- Melt the coconut oil.
-Stir in the cocoa powder, sweetener and peanut butter until smooth.
+- Melt the coconut oil, about 45 seconds in the microwave.
+Stir in the cocoa powder, sweetener, and peanut butter until smooth.
 The mixture will be runny.

 - Pour the liquid into the ice cube tray distributing it evenly.
 Place in the freezer to set for one hour.